 Here’s my second original tip.
 If you have a C-PAP machine for sleep apnea, you can use it when you’re wide awake to force air into your inelastic, sagging emphysema-ridden lungs!
 Don’t overuse your nebulizer; try a wide range of strategies to stop the COPD attack.

 Lately, I started taking Vitamin D and magnesium.
 I read a wonderful booklet about the benefits of magnesium for the lungs after my move of February 2018.

 Please check out my methods for battling severe COPD exacerbations!
 Maybe I have a higher tolerance for pain than many, or a fear of walking home from the E.R. before sunrise?
 I wrote this article after coping with a severe attack lasted for 1 hour & 40 minutes; editing followed the intial blog!!

 And when you quit choking, take those long-lasting spray/powders: Advair or Symbicort and Singulair or whatever.

 Consider calling your G.P.
 M.D. later for an office visit.
-Last week I got a shot of Salumedrol, a steroid, at her office.
+After this epic COPD attack, I got a shot of Salumedrol, a steroid, at her office.
 Then I got prescriptions for prednisone pills and a Z-Pac antibiotic.